holoviz/param/doc/upgrade_guide.md

 #### `instance.param.watchers` value changed

-`instance.param.watchers` no longer returns the transient dict of watchers but instead returns the instance watchers, as the now deprecated `instance._param_watchers`:
+`instance.param.watchers` no longer returns the transient watchers state, that isn't very useful, but instead returns what you would expect, i.e. a dictionary of the watchers set up on this instance, which you could previously get from the now deprecated `instance._param_watchers`:

 ```python
 class A(param.Parameterized):